Eliyaan/tinyvvm/README.md

 ## Installation

-Clone the project with git.
-Then compile it by running `v .` in the project's directory (or `v -prod -autofree .` to create an optimized executable).
-Go to a tty (by disabling your autostarting window manager) and then run: `startx ~/...path to the project's directory.../tinyvvm`.
+- Clone the project with git.
+- Then compile it by running `v .` in the project's directory (or `v -prod -autofree .` to create an optimized executable).
+- Disabling your autostarting window manager if needed (on gnome fedora I think I used :`systemctl disable gdm.service` ), and quit it (by rebooting if you dont know another way)
+- Run in the terminal after booting is finished : `startx ~/...path to the project's directory.../tinyvvm`.

 ## Keybinds

-The keybinds / commands associated to them are changeable in config.v (you need to recompile and relaunch the wm for the changes to take place).
+The keybinds / commands associated to them are changeable in `config.v` (you need to recompile and relaunch the wm for the changes to take place).

 - Super+Shift+E -> Quit the wm
 - Super+D -> Application launcher (rofi)